-The general rights that parents have in WV Birth to Three include the following:
+The general rights that parents have in West Virginia Birth to Three (WVBTT) include the following:

-- The right to choose to participate or not in WV Birth to Three. - The right to give written permission before any evaluations or services are provided. - The right to timely evaluations and assessments. - The right to receive timely notice of meetings and information about what will happen in meetings. - The right to participate as a member of the team working with your child and family. - The right to receive information about evaluations, assessments, services and changes considered, in a way that is easily understood. - The right to know that permission is voluntary, and that any service not wanted can be refused without jeopardizing services that are wanted. - The right to evaluation/assessment, IFSP development and IFSP services, and service coordination at no charge. - The right, if the child is eligible for WV Birth to Three, to receive appropriate early intervention services as identified in the Individualized Family Service Plan (IFSP). - The right to a service coordinator who helps to coordinate WV Birth to Three services and provides information about other resources that the family wants to know more about. - The right to receive timely written notice before anyone in WV Birth to Three proposes or refuses a change in a child's eligibility or services under WV Birth to Three.
+- The right to choose to participate or not in WVBTT. - The right to give written permission before any evaluations or services are provided. - The right to timely evaluations and assessments. - The right to receive timely notice of meetings and information about what will happen in meetings. - The right to participate as a member of the team working with your child and family. - The right to receive information about evaluations, assessments, services, and changes considered in a way that is easily understood. - The right to know that permission is voluntary, and any service not wanted can be refused without jeopardizing services that are wanted. - The right to evaluation/assessment, Individualized Family Service Plan (IFSP) development and services, and service coordination at no charge. - The right, if the child is eligible for WVBTT, to receive appropriate early intervention services as identified in the IFSP. - The right to a service coordinator who helps to coordinate WVBTT services and provides information about other resources that the family wants to know more about. - The right to receive timely written notice before anyone in WVBTT proposes or refuses a change in a child's eligibility or services under WVBTT.

-- The right to have personally identifiable information be private, and not be shared with anyone unless written permission is given by the parent, or it is otherwise allowed by law. - The right to review the child/family's early intervention record at the Regional Administrative Unit (RAU). - The right to copies of any WV Birth to Three assessments, IFSP's or other records. - The right to have ways to settle disagreements, including asking for help to resolve the issue, filing a state complaint, or asking for a due process hearing.
+- The right to have personally identifiable information be private and not be shared with anyone unless written permission is given by the parent, or it is otherwise allowed by law. - The right to review the child/family's early intervention record at the Regional Administrative Unit (RAU). - The right to copies of any WVBTT assessments, IFSP, or other records. - The right to have ways to settle disagreements including asking for help to resolve the issue, filing a state complaint, or asking for a due process hearing.

-In addition to these general rights, parents and others have a right to be notified of specific procedural safeguard protections required under Federal regulations and assured through WV Birth to Three.
+In addition to these general rights, parents and others have a right to be notified of specific procedural safeguard protections required under federal regulations and assured through WVBTT.
 The remainder of this booklet describes those specific procedural safeguards.